Table of Contents

 Multimodal biometric authentication strengthens protection by combining multiple biometric methods, such as fingerprint scans, facial recognition, and voice verification.
 Using several factors together makes spoofing harder and provides added security beyond relying on a single biometric trait.

-6. Continuous Biometric Authentication for Ongoing Protection
+6. Continuous Authentication

 Continuous biometric authentication adds an extra layer of security by regularly verifying the user’s identity throughout a session.
 It monitors behavioral or physical patterns like typing habits, mouse movements, or facial features in real time.
 This ongoing verification helps prevent unauthorized access if a device is left unattended or compromised during use.